thepipster/nStorm/README.md

 Option | Default | Description
 --- | --- | ---
-cloudName | "stormcloud" | Specify the topology name, used if you plan to run more than one topology. useCluster | true | (experimental) Flag to indicate if nSTorm should use Node.js cluster and place each worker in its own child process.
-When a child worker dies, it is respawned. redis | {port: 6379, host: '127.0.0.1'} | Redis connection object reset | false | Reset the redis message queue when starting up debug | false | Turns on logging replayLimit | 3 | The number of times a message is replayed before its considered bad and deleted, i.e. if the same message causes an exception 3 times stop replaying the message! replayTime | 300 | Time (ms) between checking for failed messages
+cloudName | "stormcloud" | Specify the topology name, used if you plan to run more than one topology. queue | 'kue' | The queue engine to use, options are 'kue', 'async' and 'featureless' redis | {port: 6379, host: '127.0.0.1'} | Redis connection object debug | false | Turns on logging replayLimit | 3 | The number of times a message is replayed before its considered bad and deleted, i.e. if the same message causes an exception 3 times stop replaying the message! replayTime | 300 | Time (ms) between checking for failed messages (deprecated) reset | false | Deprecated, use `nStorm.reset()` instead.
+This gives you more control of how and when to reset.

 #### Parallelism